vdellamea/jamulus-server-remote/README.md

 At the end of each execution, buttons trigger a refresh of the Sessions textarea, where recordings are shown with their size.
 However, you may also reload to update the size of the last recording.

 At the end, you can zip all the sessions (as `session.zip` file), or just those of the current day (as `YYYYMMDD.zip` file).
 Cleanup deletes all sessions, so be careful.
-It does not delete compressed archives (yet).
+Depending on how you set the `cleanup` command in `config.php`, it deletes or it does not delete the compressed archives.

  *No need to check the rest if you installed from scratch as described above.*